ITU-BDSA23-GROUP8/Chirp/docs/report.md

 The **end2end tests**, tests the program's overall functionality from start to end, including login and authorization.

-As a note, we are aware that the Playwright tests currently directly tests directly upon the PROD Server website (meaning, test cheeps etc are actually publicized, although then deleted again in the tests).
+As a note, we are aware that the Playwright tests currently tests directly upon the PROD Server website (meaning, test cheeps etc are actually publicized, although then deleted again in the tests).
 Ideally, one would have a seperate environment 'TEST', in which these end2end tests are actualized.

 ***Software needed***: